pgrant87/support-bundle/README.md

 `-d` / `--dir` Specify a directory to create the archive in.

+`-l` / `--log-age` Specify the number of days worth of sync logs to collect. (default = 3)

 `-r` / `--redact` Redact passwords from the docker-compose.yaml file.

 `-t` / `--ticket` Add a related ticket number to the archive name.

-`-v` / `--verbose` Run in debug mode, this prints each line of the script before execution.
+`-v` / `--verbose` Run in verbose mode, this prints each line of the script before execution.

 ### Development